chpeer/chpeer.github.io/_posts/2025-05-09-qnap-nas-cloudflare.md

 ---
 layout: post
-title:  "Protecting QNAP NAS using Cloudflare Proxy and Trafik"
+title:  "Protecting QNAP NAS using Cloudflare Proxy and Traefik"
 date:   2025-05-09
-categories: qnap cloudflare trafik
+categories: qnap cloudflare traefik
 ---
-This post outlines how to secure your QNAP NAS using Cloudflare Proxy and an additional reverse proxy Trafik.
+This post outlines how to secure your QNAP NAS using Cloudflare Proxy and an additional reverse proxy Traefik.

 > [!CAUTION]
 > Exposing your NAS to the internet makes it vulnerable to attacks - only do this if you know